-Pablo Beramendi, Silja Häusermann, Herbert Kitschelt & Hanspeter Kriesi (2015).
+Beramendi, Häusermann, Kitschelt and Kriesi (2015).
 The Politics of Advanced Capitalism.
-Cambridge: Cambridge University Press.
+New York: Cambridge University Press.
 [BHKK]

 There is a substantial amount of reading, and everyone is responsible for completing the reading in a timely fashion (i.e. prior to it’s discussion in class).
 Do not try putting the reading off until just before class.
 The assigned readings create a foundation on which the lectures will build.
 The readings are not a substitute for the lectures, nor are the lectures a substitute for the assigned readings.
 You will be responsible for all readings and all lecture material on exams.

 Examination format.
-Both exams will have the following format: about 40% short answer questions and about 60% essays.
+The mid-term exam will have the following format: about 40% short answer questions and about 60% essays.
 The short answer questions seek to identify mastery of detailed knowledge of core concepts.
 The essay questions ask you to develop a coherent argument requiring you to deploy analytical techniques and specific knowledge developed in the course.
-In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer).
-Exams will be written in blue books, which you must supply.
+In general there will be more questions of both types than must be answered, so you will have some choice (though there is often one mandatory question which everyone must answer). the Mid-term exam will be prepared in Canvas using the Lock-Down browser.

 Policy on examinations.
-The midterm exam will be given in class on 1 March.
+The midterm exam will be given in class on 11 March.
 Unless you have a standard university accepted excuse for missing the exam (e.g. health with standard university form), you must take the exams at their scheduled time.
-The final examination will only be given on the scheduled date: Thursday, 5 May, 1:00-5:00 (there will be no exceptions so do not make travel plans that conflict with this).
+The final exam will be a take home essay that will be distributed after the last lecture and will be due on 10 May at 4:00pm (i.e. the scheduled time for the final exam).

-Reaction papers.
-The course is divided into three main topics (see syllabus).
-Every student must write a reaction paper on one subtopic (i.e. the readings for one week) in each of the three main topics.
-A reaction paper is a short paper discussing some aspect of the relevant reading, it is not a book report.
+Tutorials and tutorial papers papers.
+Every member of a specific tutorial will prepare a short (3-5 page) paper on some aspect of the material that will be covered in the class immediately following the date of your tutorial.
+These papers are “reaction papers”.
+A reaction paper is a short paper (3-5 pages) discussing some aspect of the relevant reading, it is not a book report.
 In the reaction paper you must explicitly discuss the relevant reading and evaluate some central aspect of its discussion.
 Note: “evaluate” means that you must identify some central aspect of the books analysis, explain why you think this aspect is interesting/important, and present your evaluation of the author’s position (note that you must make an argument, simply asserting your agreement or disagreement will not be sufficient for a passing grade).
-The reaction papers are due in class on the first date scheduled for discussion of the readings (see syllabus), late papers will not be accepted and will earn a grade of zero.
+In addition to the reaction paper, you must also submit 5 questions that you think would be good topics for discussion in the tutorial.
+The reaction papers are due not later than 6:00pm the evening before we are scheduled to discuss a specific topic (see syllabus), late papers will not be accepted and will earn a grade of zero.